martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

     Code
       check_equations_partial(age = 67, statin = TRUE, uacr = 1000)
     Message
-      Estimates are from: Base model adding UACR.
+      PREVENT estimates are from: Base model adding UACR.
     Condition
       Warning:
       Estimating 30-year risk in people > 59 years of age is questionable Message
-      Estimates are from: Base model adding UACR.
+      PREVENT estimates are from: Base model adding UACR.
     Condition
       Warning:
       Estimating 30-year risk in people > 59 years of age is questionable